UKPLab/arxiv2025-generating-impact-summaries/README.md

-Understanding how scientific publications influence their fields is crucial for identifying breakthroughs and guiding future research.
-However, traditional metrics like citation counts fail to capture the nuanced ways a paper contributes to its field.
+Understanding the impact of scientific publications is crucial for identifying breakthroughs and

-This repository contains code and data for [our paper](https://anonymous.4open.science/r/impact-summary-8B64), which aims to address this challenge.
-We propose a new task: creating detailed, time-sensitive impact summaries that track how researchers use a paper by analyzing its citations.
-If you use our work please cite us as described [here](#citation).
+                        guiding future research.
+Traditional metrics like citation counts often miss the nuanced ways a paper contributes to its field.
+In this work, we propose a new task: generating nuanced, expressive, and time-aware impact summaries that capture both praise (confirmation citations) and critique (correction citations) through the evolution of fine-grained citation intents.
+We introduce an evaluation framework tailored to this task, showing moderate to strong human correlation on subjective metrics such as insightfulness.
+Expert feedback from professors reveals strong interest in these summaries and suggests future improvements.

 Contact person: [Hiba Arnaout](mailto:hiba.arnaout@tu-darmstadt.de)